 - Article 181.
-(1) The methods of analysis used to determine the composition of the products covered in Article 1 and the rules whereby it may be established whether these products have undergone processes contrary to authorised oenological practices shall be those recommended and published by the International Organisation of Vine and Wine (OIV) as well as testing methods and oenological practices published in the Official Journal of the European Union. - (2) In the event that there are no methods and rules recommended by the OIV, corresponding methods and rules adopted by the European Commission shall apply.
-Pending the adoption of such, methods and rules provided for in the current legislation shall be used. - (3) The terms and procedures for the sampling of the products covered in Article 1 shall be laid down in the Implementing Rules for this Act. - (4) Organoleptic assessment of wines, grape rakyas and brandy shall be carried out by the tasting committees provided for in Article 7 and by the Central Tasting Committee reporting to the Minister of Agriculture and Food. - (5) The set-up and the activities of the tasting committees referred to in (4) shall be laid down in the Implementing Rules for this Act.
+(1) The methods of analysis used to determine the composition of the products covered in Article 1 and the rules whereby it may be established whether these products have undergone processes contrary to authorised oenological practices shall be those recommended and published by the International Organisation of Vine and Wine (OIV) as well as testing methods and oenological practices published in the Official Journal of the European Union. - (2) In the event that there are no methods and rules recommended by the OIV, corresponding methods and rules adopted by the European Commission shall

+- apply.
+Pending the adoption of such, methods and rules provided for in the current legislation shall be used. - (3) The terms and procedures for the sampling of the products covered in Article 1 shall be laid down in the Implementing Rules for this Act. - (4) (Amended, SG No. 58/2017, effective 18.07.2017) Organoleptic assessment of wines, grape rakyas and brandy shall be carried out by the tasting committees provided for in Article 7 and by the Central Tasting Committee reporting to the Minister of Agriculture, Food and Forestry. - (5) The set-up and the activities of the tasting committees referred to in (4) shall be laid down in the Implementing Rules for this Act.